Strong anharmonicity dictates ultralow thermal conductivities of type-I clathrates: Conclusions

+The results of this work can be used to extract design principles for the development of real clathrate materials.
+The introduction of guest atoms inside clathrate cages increases anharmonicity of the lattice dynamics and lowers the thermal conductivity significantly.
+Smaller guest atoms, such as Sr compared to Ba, have more free space to move within the cages, resulting in more anharmonic cage-guest interactions as well as lower-frequency X(2) rattling modes with shorter lifetimes due to multiphonon scattering.
+These factors generally reduce the thermal conductivity, as shown in Fig.~\ref{fig2:temperature}a.
+However, these factors can also enable interband transport, especially at higher temperatures, which can elevate the thermal conductivity (Fig.~\ref{fig4:interband}a).
+This competition indicates that a careful trade-off must be considered when designing thermoelectric materials with low thermal conductivities.

-Future work includes applying our VDMFT framework to a fully atomistic description of the type-I clathrate materials to evaluate the relative importance of three-phonon versus multi-phonon scattering processes as well as including quantum nuclear dynamics to understand their effect on thermal conductivities, especially at very low temperatures.
+In future work, we will apply our VDMFT framework to a fully atomistic description of the type-I clathrate materials to evaluate the relative importance of three-phonon versus multi-phonon scattering processes in real materials with lower symmetry than our coarse-grained model.
+Moreover, although our calculated conductivity partially captures nuclear quantum effects through its use of Bose-Einstein statistics, future work will study the role of nuclear quantum dynamics, which may be important at very low temperatures.

 \textit{Acknowledgements.} This work was supported by the U.S. Department of Energy, Office of Science, Basic Energy Sciences, under Award No. DESC0023002.
-We acknowledge computing resources from Columbia University’s Shared Research Computing Facility project, which is supported by NIH Research Facility Improvement Grant No. 1G20RR030893-01, and associated funds from the New York State Empire State Development, Division of Science Technology and Innovation (NYSTAR), Contract No. C090171.
+We acknowledge computing resources from Columbia University’s Shared Research Computing Facility project, which is supported by NIH Research Facility Improvement Grant No. 1G20RR030893-01, and associated funds from the New York State Empire State Development, Division of Science Technology and Innovation (NYSTAR), Contract No. C090171 The Flatiron Institute is a division of the Simons Foundation.